FritzTheDev/nelo-interview/README.md

 - Clone this repository
 - Run `npm install` to install dependencies
-- Run `npm run seed` to create & seed the sqlite database
+- Run `npm run migrate` to create & seed the sqlite database
 - Run `npm run dev` to start the server in development mode

 ## Testing